 As freshman roommates and hallmates meet the new and challenging environment of college, they develop some of their most lasting friendships.
 For students participating in Living and Learning Communities - which combine the residential and academic functions central to a student's first year - the roots of these friendships become intellectual as well as social.

-Each Community will be led by an academic advisor who has been carefully selected and trained to support students' ability to make connections both in and out of the classroom.
+Each Community is led by an academic advisor who has been carefully selected and trained to support students' ability to make connections both in and out of the classroom.
 Each Community will also have an upperclassman "peer advisor" who will be available to help new students with the transition to college.
-Because students will be enrolled together in a credit-bearing course, the Community will also be a place where the academic advisor and peer mentor can work on developing students' learning skills such as time management, reading, and note-taking.
+Because students are enrolled together in a credit-bearing course, the Community is a place where the academic advisor and peer mentor can work on developing students' learning skills such as time management, reading, and note-taking.
 Through this arrangement, classrooms quickly become a place of camaraderie and dorms become a forum for continuing class discussions.
 Living and learning become inseparable experiences as ideas, intellectual curiosity, and lifetime friendships burgeon simultaneously.

 After you have been accepted to Hampden-Sydney College and have submitted your deposit, you will be invited to begin the housing application process.
 As part of that process, you will have the opportunity to opt into the Living and Learning Communities Program.
 Communities are filled on a first-come, first-served basis.
 All enrollments must be entered by June 3.
 Don't delay!
 In the past, the Learning Communities have filled quickly.
 As of May 18, only limited numbers of spaces are available in some communities, and these spaces are expected to be taken by May 25.

 If you have any other questions, please contact Dr. James Frusetta, firstname.lastname@example.org; 434-223-7206.